pivot-access-ltd/bma-offline-docs/originals/historical-release-notes-835.md

 <h3 id="heading--new-ntp-service">New NTP service</h3>

 MAAS now provides managed NTP services (with `ntpd`) for all region and rack controllers.
-This allows MAAS to both keep its own controllers synchronized, and keep deployed machines synchronized as well.
+This allows MAAS to both keep its own controllers synchronised, and keep deployed machines synchronised as well.

--   The region controller configures the NTP service (ntpd) to keep its time synchronized from one or more external sources.
+-   The region controller configures the NTP service (ntpd) to keep its time synchronised from one or more external sources.
 By default, the MAAS region controller uses ntp.ubuntu.com.
 This can be customised on the Settings page.

 -   The rack controllers also configure the NTP service (ntpd).
-They synchronize their time with the region controllers.
+They synchronise their time with the region controllers.

 -   Rack controllers also configure DHCP with the correct NTP information.
 Any machine on the network that obtains a DHCP lease from MAAS will benefit from NTP support.